Diving into Kronecker Adapters: Component Design Matters: Introduction

 Our fundamental objective is to fully unlock the potential of Kronecker adapters through principled component design.
 Specifically, we seek to address:

 \begin{itemize} \item \textit{whether component design is the key factor for Kronecker adapters} and \item \textit{whether a principle exists for component design.} \end{itemize}

-In this paper, we provide a positive answer to the above questions.
+In this paper, we provide a positive answer to these questions.
 We begin by highlighting the central role of component design in Kronecker adapters.
 We emphasize that the performance of Kronecker adapters does not consistently improve as the attainable rank increases.
-Instead, the performance exhibits distinct trends as $r_1$, $r_2$, and $r$ vary.
+Instead, it exhibits distinct trends as $r_1$, $r_2$, and $r$ vary.
 To understand how individual component configurations influence the behavior of Kronecker adapters, we conduct a theoretical analysis grounded in the Kronecker singular value decomposition.
 We show that the subspace alignment between Kronecker adapters and full fine-tuning is fully determined by the choice of $r_1$, $r_2$, and $r$.
 Guided by these theoretical insights, we derive principles for component design and empirically validate their effectiveness.
 We refer to our approach as Component Designed Kronecker Adapters (CDKA).
 To facilitate the practical deployment of CDKA, we provide guidelines for selecting $r_1$, $r_2$, and $r$ under a fixed parameter budget.
-Furthermore, we propose a training stabilization strategy tailored to CDKA, which further enhances its empirical performance.
+Furthermore, we propose a stabilization strategy tailored to CDKA, which further enhances its performance.

-To validate the effectiveness of CDKA, we conduct experiments across various Natural Language Processing (NLP) tasks, including Natural Language Understanding (NLU), mathematical reasoning and code generation.
-Notably, CDKA achieves state-of-the-art performance on mathematical reasoning and the second best performance on code generation.
+To validate the effectiveness of CDKA, we conduct experiments across various Natural Language Processing (NLP) and Computer Vision (CV) tasks, including Natural Language Understanding (NLU), mathematical reasoning, code generation and image classification.
+Notably, CDKA achieves state-of-the-art performance on mathematical reasoning and image classification, while attaining the second best performance on code generation.
 On NLU tasks, CDKA attains near-optimal results using only $12.5\%$ of the trainable parameters.
 More importantly, CDKA substantially improves the performance of Kronecker adapters, making them competitive with the strongest PEFT approaches.